MetaDevo/flowmatic/README.md

 A node is represented in C++ by NodeData objects.
 Although decoupled from the UI, NodeData is a Q_OBJECT with properties and methods accessible by QtQuick (QML).

-To specialize, you have two options:
+To specialize, you have three options:

 1. Use NodeData with composition (in C++).